Wobo-bright/PictureText/README.md

 # PictureText
- A Python-based project that converts images into text using Tesseract OCR.
-Perfect for extracting data from scanned documents, screenshots, or photos, making it easier to work with textual information in visual formats.
-# PictureText

 *PictureText* is a Python-based project that uses Tesseract OCR to convert images into editable text.
 Whether you want to extract text from scanned documents, photos, or screenshots, this project provides a simple solution for converting visual content into usable text.